 The true cost of online retail is becoming clear.
 Customers now expect free delivery and returns from their favourite online retailers.
 And, with heavy fulfilment costs and more returns from online orders, profits are restricted.

-If you have loyal customers now returning to your stores, let them know how valued they are.
-A number of retailers have rolled out new offers and loyalty schemes to keep the momentum.
+If you have loyal customers returning to your stores, let them know how valued they are.
+Many retailers have return visit incentives and loyalty schemes to keep their customers from switching.
 With businesses 60-70% more likely to sell to an existing customer than a new prospect, it’s important that repeat shoppers feel valued and are rewarded.

 Our last tip for maximising store performance is to show your customers that you are aware of what is happening in society.
 In an industry that evolves rapidly, it’s crucial that retailers are at the forefront of consumer affairs.

-Despite the impact of coronavirus, climate change, sustainability, and environmental awareness are still high on the agenda for shoppers.
+Climate change, sustainability, and environmental awareness are all high on the agenda for shoppers.
 Brands and businesses showing that they are making steps in the right direction have been extremely well received.
 When you make efforts to reduce your environmental impact, communicate this to your customers.
 Keep them updated as you introduce new eco-friendly products, suppliers and ‘greener’ ways of working.

 Learn more about how Colateral can help you maximise store performance.